-- Small treats are 1/8 inch thick, before baking.
-They are cut into a variety of shapes that are about 1 inch across.
+- Small treats are round, 1/8 inch thick, and about 1 inch across.

-- Large treats are bone-shaped, 1/4 inch thick before baking, and 3 inches long.
+- Large treats are oval, 1/4 inch thick, and about 2.5 inches long.

 - A package of treats weighs 6 ounces and is sealed in a zip-lock stand-up pouch.

 These treats are fresh baked and preservative free.
 Store in a cool, dry place and they should keep well for six weeks.
 For longer periods of freshness, please store in your freezer or refrigerator.

 All natural ingredients including:

 - Turmeric - Has been in use since antiquity for its anti-inflammatory (painkiller), anti-flatulent and anti-microbial properties.
 The curcumin found in turmeric is being studied for its anti-tumor, antioxidant, anti-arthritic, anti-amyloid, anti-ischemic and anti-inflammatory properties.

 - Turkey -

 - Garbanzo bean flour (chick pea flour)- This is a bean, not a grain, and is also gluten free.
 Garbanzo beans are good for lowering cholesterol (dogs have cholesterol issues too!), protecting against cancer, regulating blood sugar (because of their high protein and fiber contents), digestive tract health because of their high insoluble fiber content, and helping keep the cardiovascular system healthy with antioxidants in the form of flavonoids.